Meet the Music Makers of Western Springs Faculty

 Jan Benson (Piano)

-Teaches private lessons on Tuesdays, Wednesdays, and Thursdays
+Teaches private lessons on Tuesdays, Wednesdays, & Thursdays

 “If one can learn something as complex as a spoken language, one can learn the language of music regardless of innate musical ability, especially if it is taught in a similar fashion.
 The fine arts are an expression of the soul.
 Our art both shapes and is influenced by our culture.
 The importance of engaging with the arts in some form for emotional and physical health as well as life enrichment cannot be overemphasized.”